-Nevada Arts Council staff reviews applications for eligibility and completeness.
+- A. Panel Review: Nevada Arts Council staff reviews applications for eligibility and completeness.
 Applications that meet all requirements are accepted for further review.
-Applications are then reviewed and evaluated in an impartial environment by panels of in-state and/or out-of-state arts specialists, artists, and educators.
+Applications are then reviewed and evaluated in an impartial environment by panels of instate and/or out-of-state arts specialists, artists, and educators.
 The panelists score grant applications and make funding recommendations to the Nevada Arts Council Board.
 Not all applications are funded, and grant awards may vary from requested amounts.
 During panel meetings, only the panelists participate in the discussion and scoring of applications.
 Panelists are required to disclose all known conflicts of interest with any grant applicant(s) and abstain from the discussion and scoring of the specified applicant(s).
-A conflict of interest shall be deemed to exist if a panelist or any member of a panelist's immediate family:

-- 1. Has direct involvement in the operation, management, or serves on a board of directors or trustees of an applicant - 2.
-Has a direct ownership interest or investment interest in an applicant - 3.
-Is employed by or volunteers for an applicant - 4.
+A conflict of interest exists if a panelist or any member of a panelist's immediate family: - Has direct involvement in the operation, management, or serves on a board of directors or trustees of an applicant - II.
+Has a direct ownership interest or investment interest in an applicant - III.
+Is employed by or volunteers for an applicant - IV.
 Receives or has the right to receive, directly or indirectly, remuneration pursuant to any arrangement for compensation with an applicant